While in Baltimore recently, I saw bats in the trees. I wanted to find out what species of bats live in Maryland, so I did some research.

 The Eastern small-footed bat is an insectivore eating beetles, moths, mosquitoes, and flies.

 They live in forests with caves and rock formations adequate for roosting.
 Their lifespan is 6 to 12 years in the wild, hibernating in winter.

 The evening bat is a species of vesper bat native to North America.
 They typically inhabit much of the midwestern and eastern regions of the United States.

-They are a small-sized bat, weighing approximately 7-15 grams, with forearms spanning from 34 to 38 mm in length.
+They are small-sized bats, weighing approximately 7-15 grams, with forearms spanning from 34 to 38 mm.